arashkaffamanesh/bonsai/README.md

 # Rancher k3s, Rancher Server and RKE cluster on Multipass VMs on your local machine

+## Introduction

-This repo provides a lightweight multi-node k3s implementation on multipass VMs on your local machine in step 1 and the deplyoment of a full-fledged RKE cluster through Rancher Server running on k3s in step 2.
+This repo provides a lightweight multi-node k3s deployment on multipass VMs on your local machine in step 1 and the deployment of a new full-fledged RKE cluster from Rancher Server running on k3s in step 2.

 For a full-fledged RKE installation with rke tool on multipass VMs, please refer to:

 https://github.com/arashkaffamanesh/multipass-rke-rancher

+## About k3s

+[k3s](https://k3s.io/) is a nice tool for development, fun and profit, with k3s you can spin up a lightweight k8s cluster from scratch in less than 3 minutes.

+k3s is packed into a single binary, which already includes all you need to quickly spin up a k8s cluster.

+To learn more about k3s, please visit [the k3s github repo](https://github.com/rancher/k3s) and [the official documentation.](https://rancher.com/docs/k3s/latest/en/)

 ## Prerequisites